-GM strike enters 2nd week with no clear end in sight
+GM strike in 2nd week: Some progress but no end in sight

 Bargainers met all weekend and returned to talks Monday morning as the strike entered its eighth day.

+UAW spokesman Brian Rothenberg says the union is committed to conducting strike-related activities safely and lawfully and is working with law enforcement as issues arise.

-A person briefed on the negotiations says they’re haggling about wages and profit sharing, new product for factories that GM wants to close, a faster route to full wages for new hires, and use of temporary workers.
+In the talks, a person briefed on them said bargainers are haggling about wages and profit sharing, new product for factories that GM wants to close, a faster route to full wages for new hires, and use of temporary workers.
 The person didn’t want to be identified because details of the bargaining are confidential.

 Workers walked off their jobs early on Sept.
 16, paralyzing production at about 30 manufacturing sites in nine states.